learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ## Add Elements to an Array

-JavaScript allows us to manipulate the members in an array in a number of ways.
+JavaScript allows us to manipulate the members in an `Array` in a number of ways.

 ### `.push()` and `.unshift()`

-With the `.push()` method, we can add elements to the end of an array:
+With the `.push()` method, we can add elements to the end of an `Array`:
 ```js
 const superheroes = ['Catwoman', 'She-Hulk', 'Jessica Jones'];